stkbailey/stkbailey.github.io/_posts/2017-11-26-nashnetx-background.markdown

 comments: true
 ---

+*This is the first in a series of posts on using NetworkX to analyze Nashville MeetUp data.
+They are based off a [PyNash talk](https://www.meetup.com/PyNash/events/244713791/) I gave on 11/16, and all data is available on [Github](https://github.com/stkbailey/nashnetx).*

 Who are the kings and queens of the Nashville MeetUp scene?

 That's the question we want to answer today.
 And to do that, we're going to use a branch of mathematics called **Graph Theory** and **[NetworkX](https://networkx.github.io/)**, an excellent Python package for network analysis.